-1) the behavior of normal as well as high performance concrete subjected to real fires, and
+1) The behavior of normal as well as high performance concrete subjected to real fires.

-2) determine the deformation and damage in concrete subjected to high temperature and multi-axial loading, and
+2) Determine the deformation and damage in concrete subjected to high temperature and multi-axial loading.

 The outcome of the first objective allows design engineer to determine the structural fire protection for non standard (natural) fires and it allows research engineers to evaluate the temperature profiles from heat and mass transfer analysis.
 The outcome of the second and third objective provides new essential information on the mechanisms of damage.
 This will allow researchers to advance the 3D constitutive modeling of concrete subjected to fire.
 Innovative testing procedures will be applied to develop multi-axial stresses during testing.
 A state-of-the art fire furnace facility at Lawrence Tech will be utilized.
 Concrete specimens will be exposed to short duration high intensity, progressive burning, and standard fires.